anis123014/Restaurant-Management-System/README.md

 # Restaurant-Management-System
 It is a Java Application.
 --------------------------------------
-See The Documentation above for details.
+See The demo.jpg above for details.
 --------------------------------------

 The Restaurant Management System helps the restaurant manager to manage the restaurant more effectively and efficiently by computerizing meal ordering, billing and inventory control.
 This management system is designed for a Chinese Restaurant and the interface will be in Chinese.